 Had we known what was going on up front during our journey, Kim and I probably would not have been so happy, obliviously waving to all the Italian woman who were about to pass us on the winding road.
 According to Tracy, when the driver reached the first turn on the mountainous road, he looked back nervously to see if the car was still on the truck or careening down a nearby cliff.
 She also said he drove much of the way with one hand (cell phone) and no hands and one knee when adjusting the visor to keep the glaring sun from coming in and blinding him.

 But drive he did, and our wives said he was great to talk to when he wasn’t on the phone.
 They knew much of his life story by the time we reached our final destination, which was, thankfully, Perugia.
 There was tons of traffic, and Kim and I had no clue to where we were headed.
 We saw a Europcar office and I thought, “Man, if only we could stop here,” but it looked closed.

-Suddenly, we saw the driver and Tracy head toward us, and Mary made a mad dash to the office.
-As it turned out, the driver was on the cell phone to the guy at Europcar, who stayed 45 minutes late to wait for those gas pumping-impaired Americans.
+Suddenly, we saw the driver, and Tracy head toward us while Mary made a mad dash to the office.
+As it turned out, the driver was on the cell phone to the guy at Europcar, who stayed 45 minutes late to wait for those gas pumping impaired Americans.

 The Europcar guy was nice and even a bit funny.
 After telling us we were not the first Americans to ever commit such a foolish error, he said in his best English, “I probably don’t have to tell you this, but this car is diesel.”